Your cart is currently empty!

 How fast does a banana tree grow?

-How fast does a banana tree grow?
-One of their many benefits (besides delicious fruits) is that they grow incredibly quickly, sometimes reaching maturity in less than a year.
-Some trees may take a year or two to reach full size, but they are still very fast growers!
+Banana plants grow incredibly quickly, sometimes reaching maturity in less than a year.
+Some varieties may take a year or two to reach full size, but they are still very fast growers!

 Many factors can influence the speed of growth, including light levels, watering, nutrients, climate, and placement.
 Give your banana tree the conditions closest to its native habitat for the quickest growth possible.

-For example, did you know that the banana tree is not botanically classified a tree at all?
+The banana tree is not botanically classified as a tree at all.
 Due to its structure, it is technically considered a perennial herb and one of the largest herbs in the world.
-Despite their peculiar shape, the fruits are also technically berries, rather than in a class of their own.
+Despite their peculiar shape, the fruits are also technically berries rather than in a class of their own.

 Cultivated for its fruit around 8 000 years ago, likely looking very different than the bananas we have today, these trees have remained popular for thousands of years.
 With an interesting tropical look and ease of care, banana trees are wonderful plants to grow both indoors and out.

-Banana trees are known to grow incredibly quickly, maturing in as little as 9 months.
+Banana trees are known to grow incredibly quickly, maturing in as little as 9 months in ideal environments.
 Certain cultivars and plants in less-than-optimal conditions may take a couple of years to reach full size.

 Other trees are generally known to be slow growers.
-It can take several years for most trees to mature and sometimes 10 or more for many species to reach their predicted height.
+It can take decades for many species of woody trees to reach their predicted height.
 Luckily, as we already know, banana trees are not technically trees, taking them out of this slow-growing category.

 Again, the exact times will depend on your chosen variety.
 Some may develop quicker, while others need a full year or two to reach their full potential.
 But overall, banana trees grow incredibly fast for their size.
 You can also expect fruits shortly after maturity, often in as little as one year.